05 March 2020

 You need to assess your chances of winning before committing resources to bidding.

 The extent of work put into capture planning is driven by the size of the opportunity.
-The capture plans for large opportunities are formally documented and put forward to the appropriate senior levels for approval.
-The capture plan provides...
+Large contracting firms typically have mature, formally documented capture planning processes submitted to senior levels for approval.

 - A description of the opportunity